 National Herald case: ED conducts raids at dozen locations, including main office newspaper in Delhi

-Herald House on Bahadurshah Zafar Marg in Delhi is registered in the name of Associated Journals Limited, which publishes the newspaper.
+Herald House on Bahadur Shah Zafar Marg in Delhi is registered in the name of Associated Journals Limited, which publishes the newspaper.

 The Enforcement Directorate on Tuesday searched a dozen locations, including the main office of the Congress-owned National Herald newspaper in Delhi, as part of its investigation into a money-laundering case, PTI reported.

-Herald House on Bahadurshah Zafar Marg in Delhi is registered in the name of Associated Journals Limited, which publishes the newspaper.
+Herald House on Bahadurshah Zafar Marg in central Delhi is registered in the name of Associated Journals Limited, which publishes the newspaper.

 Officials said the raids are being conducted under the sections of the Prevention of Money Laundering Act to “gather additional evidence with regard to the trail of funds”.